 Timon Hagen, pictured in the photo, arranged a visit to the Anne Frank Montessori School in Amsterdam.
 Timon's children currently attend.
-Robert's child graduated from this school and now attends another school.
+Robert's son graduated from this school and now attends another school.

 As we approach, the front walk is filled with children and parents.
 Kids hop on their parent's bikes and head off for lunch.

 I see colorful stripes with words across the building facade.
 Robert says it is an Anne Frank quote.
 Loosely interpreted, the verse says, "I love Holland and adopt it as my country.
 I look forward to the day when I can give back in service to Holland."